Electronic and Computer System Engineering

 Elective courses in artificial intelligence, security systems, user interfacing, industrial and interaction design are all possible with this specialisation.
 Students will be presented with state-of-the-art electronics and computer system laboratories, and may find themselves working on one of New Zealand's most diverse collection of autonomous mobile robots or developing new sensors and techniques to monitor the health of unborn babies.

-Electronic and Computer System Engineering can be taken as part of the Bachelor of Engineering (BE).
+Electronic and Computer System Engineering can be taken as part of the Bachelor of Engineering with Honours BE(Hons).

-Electronic and Computer Systems Engineering students must complete the following components to obtain their BE:
+Electronic and Computer Systems Engineering students must complete the following components to obtain their BE(Hons).